FBC Writing Assignment

 Please refrain from using Generative AI tools for this assignment, aside from basic outlining/planning functions and copyediting/grammar and punctuation checks.
 Generative AI tools, while valuable in many ways and worth exploration, can provide users with incorrect information or analysis.
 We encourage you instead to meet with a CRLA certified tutor at the Business Communication Lab.
 Unauthorized use of these tools will be considered academic dishonesty.

-You may incorporate quality sources you find on your own, but please follow APA guidelines for parenthetical in-text citations and reference list citations.
+If, in addition to using the mandatory sources we provide, you find quality sources on your own, please follow APA guidelines for parenthetical in-text citations and reference list citations.

 Business Communication Lab Resources